dibley1973/OpenRMS/README.md

 The application will be able to be hosted on public internet servers or private intranet servers.

 ### Modules
 The application will be split into modules which in most cases will map directly to a "bounded context" within the domain.
+Although the application will share a single database, each module will have it's own stack from client to data access.
+This will allow multiple modules to be worked upon at any one time with limited impact to the other modules.
+There will be common elements that will be shared accross all

 + Product Managment
 + Product Metadata